bushra-401-advanced-javascript/401-data-structures-and-algorithms/codechallenges/mergeSort/README.md

 - Provide a visual step through for each of the sample arrays based on the provided pseudo code
 - Convert the pseudo-code into working code Javascript
-- Present a complete set of working tests

 ### Big O